liip/RMT/README.md

 For the usage substitute RMT with whatever variant you have decided to use.

+### Option 4: As Drifter role
+If your are using https://github.com/liip/drifter for your project, you just need three step
+* Activate the `rmt` role
+* Re-run the provisionning `vagrant provision`
+* Init RMT for your project `php /home/vagrant/.config/composer/vendor/liip/rmt/RMT`

 Usage
 -----
 Using RMT is very straightforward, just run the command: